“The sandpit”. Evert Lundquist (1955).

-The Underworld, as pictured in the mythologies of the Greek, Maya, Japanese, etc., is a gloomy and dark place.
+The Underworld, as pictured in the mythologies of the Greek, Maya, and Japanese, is a gloomy and dark place.
 The Elysian fields is a later development.
 It represents an alternative afterlife for the heroes, especially.
 In Celtic mythology the heroes were received by the gods into a blissful paradise of eternal summer, called the Islands of the Blessed.
 In Arthurian legend it is called Avalon.
 The afterlife in Egyptian mythology, presided over by Osiris, is paradisal, too.
-Osiris could not be brought back to the heavenly world, which is why he took on the role as king of the netherworld.
+Osiris could not be brought back as divine ruler of Egypt, which is why he took on the role as king of the netherworld.
 The reason for this is that his reassembly was not complete.
 His phallus could not be recovered.

 Thus, it seems that subsistence in afterlife is somewhat deficient.
 Osiris arose from his mangled state to a new life, albeit debilitated.
 Arguably, it was achieved thanks to human worship, as Osiris played a very important role in ancient Egypt.
 The god who has died can rise again, provided that he acquires a place in cultic worship.
-If he is worshipped he may remain in Elysion, otherwise he has to stay in the gloomy Underworld.
+If he is worshipped he may remain in Elysium, otherwise he has to remain shackled in material reality.

 In the mythologies of the world, the divine pantheon is partitioned into deities of heaven and earth, where the earth-deities are often feminine.
-Alternatively, the god has been emasculated (as Osiris) or lost a leg, like Tezcatlipoca.
-(The Aztec earth-god Tezcatlipoca could not gain entrance to the heavenly realm behind the pole star.)
+Alternatively, the male god has been emasculated (as Osiris) or lost a leg, like Aztec earth-god Tezcatlipoca.
 People saw that the divine principle was present in the earth itself, as it produced crops.
-After all, life spontaneously emerges out of matter, which is why the Mayan earth-goddess Ix Chel was a god of child birth.
-It seems that the heavenly deities are forever longing to reunite with the earthly deities.
-Ix Chel and her consort Itzamna managed to reunite in the heavens after Ix Chel’s suicide.
+Life spontaneously emerges out of matter, which is why the Mayan earth-goddess Ix Chel was a god of child birth.
+It seems that the heavenly pantheon is forever longing to reunite with the earthly deities.
+Yet, they would not allow Tezcatlipoca to gain entrance to the heavenly realm behind the pole star.
+He was much too sinful.
+On the other hand, Ix Chel and her consort Itzamna managed to reunite in the heavens after Ix Chel’s suicide.

 The story of Orpheus and Eurydice occurs in various versions around the world.
-It is clearly a very central archetype, considering its popularity in art, music, film, etc. In Japanese mythology, Izanagi endeavours to retrieve Izanami from the netherworld.
-However, he could not accomplish this because she had eaten the food of the Underworld.
-(This is reminiscent of the fate of Persephone, who had to spend three months out of every year in Hades because she had eaten three seeds of a pomegranate.)
+It is clearly a very central archetype, considering its popularity in art, music, film, and literature.
+In Japanese mythology, Izanagi endeavours to retrieve Izanami from the netherworld.
+However, because she had eaten the food of the Underworld, he could not accomplish this.
+This is reminiscent of the fate of Persephone, who had to spend three months out of every year in Hades because she had eaten three seeds of a pomegranate.
 Izanagi lit up a fire, thus betraying his promise not to look at Izanami.
 He beheld her in her monstrous and hellish state and had to flee for his life from the netherworld.
 Apparently, the chthonic deity appears either as a benign lunar goddess or as a witch.

 In my view, Orpheus represents the sorrowful archetype of the unconscious, whose lyre can always be heard, provided that we attune our senses and leave behind all the worldly preoccupations.
 I think that he is ever working to salvage Eurydice.
 However, it seems that it can never be achieved to the full, that is, the goddess cannot become wholly autonomous and self-sufficient again.
 The goddess who has died must be supported by a divine music, performed by human worshippers and spontaneously by the unconscious.
 It allows her a decent existence.
 Persephone may return to life in the springtime, but must go back to Hades when winter comes.
 I think the myth relates a picture of earthly existence.
 We must always strive to recover the feminine deity, by playing the lyre of Orpheus.